cloud-native-toolkit/cloud-native-toolkit-workshop/README.md

 - Select Pipeline from the Console and see the status of the Pipeline

+- Select Pipeline Run

+- Verify that Pipeline Run completeled succesfully

+- Review the Pipeline Tasks/Stages
+    - Test
+    - Open SonarQube from Console Link
+    - Open PACT from Console Link
+    - Open Artifactory from Console Link
+    - Open Registry from

 - Select Topoly from the Console and see the application running

 - Open the application route url and try the application

-- In the Git Server open the Settings for the repository, select Webhooks, create a new webhook and use the url from the step `oc pipeline` select defaults.

-- Make a change to the application in the git repository and push the changes.
+- Make a change to the application in the git repository and run the Pipeline again from the Console.

-- Check the new pipeline running deploying the change.
+- Check the new pipeline running again.

+- Verify that App manifests are being updated in the `gitops` repo in the git account `toolkit` under the `qa` branch.

 - Promote the application to QA using gitops
+    ```bash
+    oc new-project $USERNAME-qa
     ```
-    oc sync $USERNAME-qa
-    ```

 - Select ArgoCD from the Console menu and login

+- Filter by namespace `$USERNAME-qa`

 - In ArgoCD UI select the application `qa-$USERNAME-app` in Argo and verify is OK